PHD Application Checklist

 - Transcripts must be written in English.

 - Word documents and HTML documents are not acceptable.

 Transcripts for institutions located outside of the United States

-If you received a graduate or undergraduate degree from an institution located outside of the United States, we require that you use a third party international credential evaluation service to assess U.S. bachelor’s equivalency and obtain a course-by-course evaluation of your grade point average.
-In limited cases, NYU Wagner can assist with an international credential evaluation upon request from the student.
+If you received a graduate or undergraduate degree from an institution located outside of the United States, we require that you use a third-party international credential evaluation service to assess U.S. bachelor’s equivalency and obtain a course-by-course evaluation of your grade point average.